-Here are the best wireless charging lamps in 2020
+Here are the snazziest wireless charging lamps you can get

 - Expensive

-This sleek shelf has column lighting and a shelf specifically for mobile devices, with two outlets and a wireless charging stand.

-Best for Desktop: Taotronics LED Desk Lamp
+Best for desktop: AFROG Multifunctional LED Desk Lamp (4th Gen)

-This desk lamp offers dimmable light in an even glow without any glare or flicker.
+The AFROG Multifunctional LED Desk Lamp (4th Gen) offers dimmable light in an even glow without any glare or flicker.
 Position it beside your computer, add more light to the screen and avoid straining your eyes.
-The lamp offers customizable colors, including five color temperatures and five brightness settings, and comes equipped with a multi-joint arm and rotating base so you can position the direction of the light just right.
+The desk lamp offers five colors in varying tones of warmth and seven brightness levels, all operated via touch controls.
+It comes equipped with a multi-joint arm and rotating base so you can position the direction of the light just right.

-RavPower's HyperAir technology is used to fast charge compatible Samsung Galaxy devices and iPhones with up to 10 and 7.5 watts, respectively – just place the device atop the Qi-enabled charging surface, and you can charge any Qi-enabled device or receiver.
-There's also a 5V/1A USB charging port on the bottom left to charge a second device when needed.
+The 12W bulb on the AFROG Desk Lamp emits a dazzling 1,800 lumens of light.
+On the charging front, it pushes out wireless top-up speeds of up to 10 and 7.5 watts to Android devices and iPhones, respectively.
+Just place the device atop the Qi-enabled charging surface, and you can charge any Qi-enabled device or receiver.
+There's also a 5V/2A USB charging port at the back left to charge a second device.

-While it is technically designed for desktop use, you could easily use this lamp on your bedside table as well.
+While it is technically designed for desktop use, you could easily use this lamp on your bedside table.
 And the convenient foldable design makes it ideal for bringing with you to the office or while traveling on business.
-A timer will turn it off automatically after an hour, ideal if you use it in the bedroom, and the memory function recalls the last color temperature and brightness setting.
+A timer will turn it off automatically after 40 or 60 minutes, ideal if you use it in the bedroom.

 Pros: